atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 received any promise of an increased allowance from Mr. Selby.
 But he soon perceived there were no hopes of that; for she soon afterwards told him she t fhouid take the advice he had sometime before given her.
-“I will not deny “myself anything, " continued she“ “can make life agreeable to me, “as I well know that Mr. selby’s estate“ “answer my demands, though he “is Such a churl as to resuse what I. “ash."
+I will not deny myself anything, " continued she can make life agreeable to me, as I well know that Mr. selby’s estate answer my demands, though he is Such a churl as to resuse what I. ash."
 * ^ 9
 9
 tt
-Smith, pleased to see her So readily fall in with his plan, extolled her spirit, and advised her to keep it up by all means; telling her, that she knew not any woman So much improved, by con wersing with the best company, as Mrs. Selby; and that, as she was formed to relish every elegant pleasure, she ought to have the full enjoyment of it. — “And vol, H, D you, / i / w
+Smith, pleased to see her So readily fall in with his plan, extolled her spirit, and advised her to keep it up by all means; telling her, that she knew not any woman So much improved, by con wersing with the best company, as Mrs. Selby; and that, as she was formed to relish every elegant pleasure, she ought to have the full enjoyment of it. — And vol, H, D you, / i / w
 «
 "^0 .
 ft
-you, my little charmer, " added he, iturning to Maria, and throwing his arm round her waist“ “not you of your mama’s way of thinking ?"
+you, my little charmer, " added he, iturning to Maria, and throwing his arm round her waist not you of your mama’s way of thinking ?"
-** exa<5l: ly, " replied She, ssapping her hand in his; “no two people can be “better agreed : let but somebody pro“ “the money, I will find ways enough to Ipend it."
+** exa<5l: ly, " replied She, ssapping her hand in his; no two people can be better agreed : let but somebody pro the money, I will find ways enough to Ipend it."
-Bravo!" answered Smith, killing her, “you are a girl after my own
+Bravo!" answered Smith, killing her, you are a girl after my own
 \
-“heart; let us make an agreement to enjoy every pleasure as far as it will go."
+heart; let us make an agreement to enjoy every pleasure as far as it will go."
-“Hold, hold, " said she, drawing back her hand, “I have no sort of ob jedhon to any kind of enjoyment;
+Hold, hold, " said she, drawing back her hand, I have no sort of ob jedhon to any kind of enjoyment;
-_ but I cannot poshbly think of con“ “myself — There you must excuse me — No, no — I am very willing
+_ but I cannot poshbly think of con myself — There you must excuse me — No, no — I am very willing
-I “to
+I to
 - ■ •
 / 1
 0